East Brunswick High School: Controversies

 In 2024, the school faced controversy after a yearbook photo of the school's Jewish Student Union was altered to include pictures of Muslim students, causing significant backlash from the community.
 The district responded by halting the distribution of yearbooks, initiating an investigation, and planning to reprint affected pages.
 The independent investigation found that the mishap was an error, and not intended maliciously.

 Administration

 The high school's principal is Edward J. Bucior.
 His administration team includes three assistant principals, one for each grade level.
-He succeeded Michael Vinella, who announced that he would be retiring, effective March 2024.
+Bucior succeeded Michael Vinella, who announced that he would be retiring, effective March 2024.